 8 – For vibrant and colourful street art, Sweet Toof is known for his iconic, signature ‘Teeth and pink gums’ style, with which he has made his name. @thesweettoof

-9 – The pavement art work of Ben Wilson is amongst the most difficult to find, particularly as he only operates in North London.
-His skill and creativity allows him to create complex works of art out of used and discarded chewing gum.
-Over 400 of his these pieces of art can be found just on the Millennium Bridge.
+9 – The pavement artwork of Ben Wilson is amongst the most difficult to find, particularly as he only operates in North London.
+His skill and creativity allow him to create complex works of art out of used and discarded chewing gum.
+Over 400 art pieces can be found on the Millennium Bridge.

-10 – Creator of the amazing David Bowie mural, Jimmy C is artist from Australia whose work can be seen across the world, as well as in London. @akajimmyc
+10 – The creator of the amazing David Bowie mural, Jimmy C, is an artist from Australia whose work can be seen across the world, as well as in London. @akajimmyc

-11 – Eine is something of a trailblazer, as he is the very first British artist to have a piece of his work hanging in 10 Downing Street.
-Given to ex-Prime Minister, David Cameron by ex-President Barack Obama during an official state visit. @einesigns
+11 – Eine is a trailblazer, the first British artist to have a piece of his work hanging on 10 Downing Street.
+Given to ex-Prime Minister David Cameron by ex-President Barack Obama during an official state visit. @einesigns

 12 – One of the first in Britain to produce stunning feminine portraiture using spray paints, David Walker has created some amazing street art that has to be seen to be believed. @artofdavidwalker

 13 – El Mac uses an ingenious method of freezing his spray paint cans, which lowers the pressure inside to create a soft and misty effect.
 Beautiful stuff! @mac_arte